eagle-io/docs/source/topics/nodes/chart/displacement/index.rst

 Displacement
 ===================
-Displacement charts allow you to visualize *vertical* or *horizontal* measurment displacement over time.
+Displacement charts allow you to visualize *vertical* or *horizontal* measurement displacement over time.
 Typically, instruments that require displacement charts are on a string along a line, either down a borehole, along a structure or underneath embankments.

 .. raw:: latex